 So, new tradition.
 Everybody's got a "plus" these days.
 Now the Grand Rapids Riddler has one too.
 If a hunt is solved before January 1, that triggers a spring hunt called GRRiddler +.

-The hunt is LIVE!
+The hunt is over!
 Here's the riddle:

 Like all the other Grand Rapids Riddler hunts, the main prizes will be some sort of silver and a carbon monoxide detector.
 I've been giving away current year U.S. Mint silver proof sets in previous hunts.